dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 Deprecation of Mobile UCR V1 and V1.5
 -------------------------------------
-Dimagi deprecated both V1 and V1.5 to address performance challenges encountered with these versions.
+Both V1 and V1.5 to address performance challenges encountered with these versions.
 The primary issue with V1 was that all UCRs were bundled into a single fixture, meaning any change to a single report required resyncing the entire fixture, leading to slow and inefficient restore processes.
 This bundling often caused unnecessary server load and sluggish syncing for mobile users.